 Why Is HubSpot the Best Default Choice for Most Small Businesses?

-Founded in 2006, HubSpot now serves over 200,000 customers globally.
+Founded in 2006, HubSpot passed 306,000 customers as of mid-2026, growing 14% year over year per its Q2 2026 results.
 According to G2’s 2025 CRM Grid Report, HubSpot ranks first in “ease of use” and “quality of support” among CRM platforms for companies under 200 employees.

 What Does HubSpot Free Actually Include?